refinedev/refine/documentation/docs/api-reference/antd/components/buttons/clone.md

 );
 ```

-Clicking the button will trigger the `clone` method of [`useNavigation`](/api-reference/core/hooks/navigation/useNavigation.md) and then redirect the app to `/posts/clone/1`.
+Clicking the button will trigger the `clone` method of [`useNavigation`](/api-reference/core/hooks/navigation/useNavigation.md) and then redirect the app to the `clone` action path of the resource, filling the necessary parameters in the route.

 :::note
 **`<CloneButton>`** component reads the id information from the route by default.
 :::

-### `resourceNameOrRouteName`
+### `resource`

-It is used to redirect the app to the `/clone` endpoint of the given resource name.
-By default, the app redirects to a URL with `/clone` defined by the name property of the resource object.
+It is used to redirect the app to the `clone` action of the given resource name.
+By default, the app redirects to the inferred resource's `clone` action path.

 ```tsx live disableScroll previewHeight=120px
 const { useRouterContext } = RefineCore;